Nearsoft/apprentice/04 - ES6 and the DOM/README.md

 # Javascript and DOM

-In the previous chapter you learned the basics of JavaScript and you probably were thinking while you were reading: Why JavaScript instead other programming languages?
-Well the reason is that JavaScript is the only language that runs on the browser and that means you can interact with the DOM using it.

 What's the DOM?
-When the browser loads your website, this create the Document Object Model of your code.
+When the browser loads your website it creates the Document Object Model of your code.
 The DOM is the model that represents the the page as nodes and objects.

 Take a look at this code: